roormonger/docker-autocompose-gui/README.md

 I liked the script but I am sucker for a GUI.
 99.9% of this was made by Gemini (2.5 Pro).
 I have no idea what I am doing lol.
 It works well for what it is though.

-This tool allows you to interactively select running Docker containers and generate `docker-compose.yml` files for them.
-You can export a single file or select multiple containers and have the option to generate a compose file as a stack or generate individual files for each one.

 ## Features

 * Lists running Docker containers for easy selection.